-This is my go-to jacket for winter running and cross-country skiing.
+This is my go-to jacket for so many outdoor activities: hiking, paddling, biking, camping, cross-country skiing, snowshoeing.
 Even though it’s a shell, it’s windproof and waterproof, and all I need to do is wear the right layering underneath and I’m set.

-I originally bought it as a rain jacket when I was training for a half marathon.
-I’ve also worn it running in as cold as 10-below zero with a base layer and light fleece, and been just fine.
+I originally bought it as a rain jacket when I was training for a half marathon back in my running days.
+I could wear it running in as cold as -10º F with a base layer and light fleece, and been just fine.

 Why I love it